jodie-glantzlen/swanson-your-life-2/README.md

-This is a random Ron Swanson quote generator using an external API.
+# Swanson Your Life
+Hi there!
+This is a personal project under development I use to practice full stack cycles and CRUD operations.
+This app uses a random quote generator API and the goal is to be able to like/unlike a quote with those changes reflected in the database.